 - Ability to handle high stress

-There are plenty of opportunities in the 15Q MOS, both inside and outside of the Army.
+There are plenty of opportunities in the Army 15Q MOS, both inside and outside of the Army.
 If you plan on staying enlisted, you can work your way up to E-9.
-You’ll have the opportunity to serve in leadership positions, as an instructor, as a recruiter, drill sergeant, or countless other things.
+You’ll have the opportunity to serve in leadership positions, as an instructor, a recruiter, drill sergeant, or countless other things.
 There is also an opportunity to become a Warrant Officer (150A).
 If you decide to leave the Army at any point, you shouldn’t have a very hard time finding a job with another government agency, or at any airport.

-The bottom line is that the Army 15Q, Air Traffic Controller MOS is a great career choice for the right person.
+The bottom line is that the Army 15Q MOS, Air Traffic Controller is a great career choice for the right person.
 It’s tough, challenging, rewarding and in demand.
 If you are looking for something you can make a career out of, this MOS might be exactly what you are looking for.

 On a side note, I would love to hear from you.
 If you spent time as a 15Q Air Traffic Controller, I would to hear what your experience was like.
 If you could talk about your AIT, your daily duties, and what you learned from the experience, that would be great.
-Any tips for people considering this MOS would also be appreciated.
+Any tips for people considering serving in this MOS would also be appreciated.
 Just leave a comment below to share your thoughts.